soartech/jsoar/README.md

 * 4 spaces of indentation
 * Opening braces on their own line

+# Maven Build #

+Builds are performed from the root directory.

+* To just do a build, run `mvn package`
+* To do a build and install, which includes generating javadocs, run `mvn install`
+* To just build javadocs, run `mvn javadoc:aggregate`

+Jars will end up in the target directories of the various projects (and in your local .m2 cache, if you install).
+Javadocs will end up in the top-level target/site directory.

 # Maven Releases #

 TODO: Consolidate build instructions.